justinpearson/Nice-documentation-with-highslide-and-pandoc/README.md

         --filter=img-to-zoomable-link.py --css=pandoc.css \
         --output=example.html example.md

-This creates `example.html` with nice CSS and zoomable images:
+This creates `example.html` with a table of contents, nice CSS, and zoomable images:

 ![](Images/highslide-example.gif)

 - (You may have to enable Javascript on your browser.)
-- (In the Chrome browser, it is easiest to run a local webserver and allow Javascript on it:)
+- (In the Chrome browser, it is easiest to run a local webserver and allow Javascript on 0.0.0.0:)
+    - From this repo directory:
     - `$ python -m SimpleHTTPServer`
+    - Then browse to `0.0.0.0:8000/example.html`

 Repo Contents